Skip to main content

 • Mentally rehearse the statements you will use to say “no.”

-• Apologize, if you feel you need to, but don’t overdo it.
+• Apologize if you feel you need to, but don’t overdo it.

 • Don’t get upset or feel guilty if the other person doesn’t buy your explanation.
 Your job is done after you have conveyed your intent.

-• If the “no sandwich” technique appears unnatural or contrived to you, then by all means use what you are comfortable with as long you drive home the message, “Sorry, I can’t do this.”
+• If the “no sandwich” technique appears unnatural or contrived to you, then by all means use what you are comfortable with as long as you drive home the message, “Sorry, I can’t do this.”

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.